dnnsharp/infobox-guide/README.md

 # InfoBox Official Documentation

-What is InfoBox?
+**What is InfoBox?
+**
 InfoBox creates digital walkthroughs on your DNN portal improving the user experience and providing personalized guidance.
 Besides, you will benefit from our excellent support and quick response for implementing your feature requests.

 InfoBox drives user engagement and improve the customer journey with guided walkthroughs that are seamlessly layered on your DNN portal with no code change.

-InfoBox creates digital walkthroughs on your DNN portal improving the user experience and providing personalized guidance.
+Create digital walkthroughs on your DNN portal improving the user experience and providing personalized guidance.
 You can use InfoBox to guide your visitors through the website, redirect them to specific pages or encourage them to perform different actions.
 But that’s not all, using functions like Enforce workflow, Triggers, Conditions and Tokens you practically have infinite possibilities to create a Guide.
 Also, using the Reports function you can see detailed information about every step of the user, like what steps have finished, what was the last step triggered, how many times did he triggered a step and many other reports.
 If you have Action Grid module installed, the possibilities to generate custom reports are endless.

 **Key Benefits